microsoft/CsWinRT/README.md

 ## /unittest

 The **/unittest** folder contains unit tests for validating the projection generated for the test component and for the Windows SDK.
+All pull requests should ensure that this project executes without errors.

+## /winuitest

+The **/winuitest** folder contains a smoke test for generating and building a complete Windows SDK and WinUI projection, ensuring that most edge cases are validated.
+All pull requests should ensure that this project builds without errors.

 # Contributing